Dealey Divsion USNSCC

 3. One tape measure, minimum 85 feet;

-2. Each cadet has two (2) throws to quality;
+2. Each cadet has two (2) throws to qualify;

 SCORING: 1.
 The distance is marked where the monkey's fist strikes the ground, not